 The theory of operation of the probes is described in Section 3.
 This section also has a brief description on how to suppress the noise, once the source is located using the probes.

 1.3 Specifications

-The specifications of the Probe Set PS-400 are listed in Table 1-1.
+The specifications for the Probe Set PS-500 are listed in Table 1-1 below

 1.4 Equipment, Accessories, and Documents Supplied